aniketm07/InboxApp/README.md

 # InboxApp
 InboxApp using SpringBoot + Cassandra

 # Requirements
 Similar to any Email App but not using any SMTP Server.
 More of messages to internal users.
 Authentication Done using Github OAuth

-#How to Setup and Run
+# How to Setup and Run
 1. You need to setup the connection to Cassandra DB hosted on DataStax Astra
-	a.
-Create a database through DataStax Astra console with keyspace-name as "main"
+	- Create a database through DataStax Astra console with keyspace-name as "main"
-	b.
-Go to the database page and generate a token selecting an apt user role.
+	- Go to the database page and generate a token selecting an apt user role.
-	c.
-Once you create a token put the following values from the token into the application.yml file
+	- Once you create a token put the following values from the token into the application.yml file
-		i.   spring.data.cassandra.username = Client Id
+		- spring.data.cassandra.username = Client Id
-		ii.  spring.data.cassandra.password = Client Secret
+		- spring.data.cassandra.password = Client Secret
-		iii. astra.db.id = databaseId found on the database page iv.  astra.db.region = region you selected while creating the database instance
+		- astra.db.id = databaseId found on the database page
+		- astra.db.region = region you selected while creating the database instance
-		v.   astra.db.application.token = Token value generated.
+		- astra.db.application.token = Token value generated.
-	d.
-Download the bundle from database(inbox-app) -> Connect -> Drivers -> Select Java -> Download Bundle
+	- Download the bundle from database(inbox-app) -> Connect -> Drivers -> Select Java -> Download Bundle
 	  and save it in the location src\main\resources
 2. Generate ClientID and Client Secret from GitHub and update the values in application.yml file Refer this -> https://episyche.com/blog/how-to-create-oauth-client-id-and-client-secret-for-github
 3. Build and Run the project.